glennji/openlumify/docs/tutorials/helloworldgpw.md

 ## Background

-One of the major parts of Visallo is the system of Graph Property Workers that enhance and analyze the data.
+One of the major parts of OpenLumify is the system of Graph Property Workers that enhance and analyze the data.
 Since most organizations are going to have different use-cases and needs for working with the data, we designed the graph property workers to be as pluggable as possible.
 For more information on graph property workers, please [read the documentation](../extension-points/back-end/graphpropertyworkers.md) before beginning this tutorial.

-[After the last section](starting.md), we have created our own project to run Visallo, but haven't customized it.
+[After the last section](starting.md), we have created our own project to run OpenLumify, but haven't customized it.
 We will be working in the same directory to add new functionality to that app.

 ## Graph Property Worker Skeleton